When walking French Bulldogs, harnesses, not collars, are the safest option.

 Other Great Options For French Bulldogs Harness

-- THE ULTIMATE ADVENTURE DOG HARNESS - Dog harnesses made for active lifestyles: take your dog for a...
+- THE ULTIMATE ADVENTURE DOG HARNESS - Dog Harness for Medium Dogs No Pull made for active lifestyles:...

 - HIGHLY ADJUSTABLE & EASY ON AND OFF - Longer straps with extra adjustment helps you find a snug fit...

 The Embark Adventure Dog Harness is exactly what it says on the package – and more!
 Perfect for light walks, running, hiking, swimming, and even camping.